RigonMetis/HR_Dashboard_MySQL_PowerBI/README.md

 >**Data Visualization** - Microsoft PowerBI

+# Methodology:
+> **Requirement**: To conduct an Employee based analysis in an organization and generate report to determine employee distribution and their termination rate.

+> **Action**: Utilized SQL to clean data by removing null values or any negative ages, changing data type and discarding data having termination date in future.
+Filtered data for different KPI’s like Gender wise distribution, Age distribution of Employees, Race/Ethnicity distribution etc. Loaded and visualized data with Power BI to get relevant report.
 # Summary:
 - There are more male employees compared to females employees.
 - The gender distribution across departments is fairly balanced but there are generally more male than female employees.